Need some expert garden advice? We've addressed all your pressing Encore Azalea care questions here. Take a look!

 For More Cold Protection: Mulch well (about 4 inches deep) in the fall.
 Reduce water for a month or so before the first frost.
 Then, after a couple of hard freezes, water well to provide moisture.
 This will help the plants to go dormant, or "harden off".
 As you would with any outdoor ornamental plants, Encore Azaleas may need some extra protection during sudden freezes and extremely cold weather.
 Sudden, drastic drops in temperature are more damaging than a gradual decline, especially to newly planted shrubs.
 Burlap, old blankets, or sheets (any cloth material) can be used to cover upper plants.
 It is recommended that you drive stakes in the ground around your Encore and drape the cloth cover over stakes.
 Foliage in contact with the cover can be injured, so try to minimize cover contact with the plant.
 You can also try Encore Azaleas in containers so that you can bring them inside in extremely cold weather.

-All varieties do wel in full sun if care is taken to follow the cultural practices found here.
+All varieties do well in full sun if care is taken to follow the cultural practices found here.
 Special attention to watering is critical.
 Plants must not be allowed to become dry.
-Autumn Sundance growing 3.5' tall by 4' wide or Autumn Empress growing 4' tall by 3' wide are great options.
-Both of these Encores perform very well in full sun conditions.
-Make sure to plant a few inches above ground level.
-Amending the soil with Canadian Peat Moss & Pine Bark Mulch.
+Most Encore Azaleas perform very well in full sun conditions or high filtered shade.
+Make sure to plant a few inches above ground level and amending the soil with organic material.
 These 2 ingredients ensure that Encores will thrive.

 Encore Azaleas are not drought tolerant and should receive supplemental water the first year until established.
 Special care must be taken the first year to make sure plants do not become too dry.
 Established Encore Azaleas need very little supplemental irrigation.